-During your exam, you can only have your Penn State ID, wired headphones with a standard 3.5 mm jack.
+During your exam, you can only have your Penn State ID, wired headphones with a standard 3.5 mm jack, a pencil/pen, and the bar-coded paper.
 Because these are closed-book exams, you will not be allowed to have anything else with you during the exam (including your cell phone, smart watch, books, notes, etc.).

 Your sentences in the exam, including those in your composition, must be your own work.
 You cannot adapt or totally or partially copy/use sentences from the reading section or from any other section of the exam in your answers.
-If you do so, this may result in a zero in the exam, this incident will be reported to the College of Liberal Arts as an academic integrity violation, and you might also be susceptible to other sanctions consistent with university guidelines, depending on the severity of the infraction.
+If you do so, this may result in a zero in the exam, this incident will be reported to the College of Liberal Arts as academic dishonesty violation, and you might also be susceptible to other sanctions consistent with university guidelines, depending on the severity of the infraction.